 Waterfalls & Wild Swimming

 Take a short walk to visit the numerous stunning waterfalls in the area and under the right weather conditions the River Swale offers several great spots for wild swimming.
 On site we have our own private waterfall called Rainby Force, at the bottom of which is a large swimming hole, plus Wainwath Falls and Kisden Force also have their own pools and are just a short walk away.
 Please be aware that slippery rocks, deep cold water and strong currents make wild swimming potentially dangerous and should only be attempted by strong swimmers under the right conditions and so is done entirely at your own risk and we cannot accept any liability for any injury's which may occur.
-During your stay you may see kayakers going over the falls right outside your front door or at certain times of the year look out for brown trout jumping up the waterfall as they migrate upstream and wild otters swimming in the river or playing on the banks.
+The Dales Dipper however (www.dalesdipper.co.uk) offers fun, friendly, relaxed and safe guiding services to wild swimming groups and individuals of all abilities looking to explore and experience wild swimming in the local area and you can book with them direct.
+During your stay you may see kayakers going over the falls or at certain times of the year look out for brown trout jumping up the waterfall as they migrate upstream and wild otters swimming in the river or playing on the banks.

-For the adventurous we can recommend Alfresco Adventures who offer a wide range of activities including Canoe and Kayaking, Gorge walking, Mountain Biking and climbing in the area, all provided by fully qualified instructors. www.alfrescoadventures.co.uk
+For the adventurous we can recommend Alfresco Adventures who offer a wide range of activities including Canoe and Kayaking, Gorge walking and climbing in the area, all provided by fully qualified instructors. www.alfrescoadventures.co.uk

 We are just 4 miles from the famous Tann Hill Inn, which at 1,732ft above sea level is the highest pub in Great Britain. www.tanhillinn.co.uk